City tournament semifinal: Cathedral tops Howe

 Thomas Carr Howe High School junior Tony Hopkins (11) puts up a shot over the defense of Cathedral High School senior Danny Goggans (33) during the first half of an IHSAA high school basketball game Saturday, Jan.
 21, 2017, at Arsenal Tech High School.
 Four teams competed in the semi-final round of the Indianapolis City Boys Basketball Tournament.

-basketball, Indianapolis, Basketball, Cathedral High School (Indianapolis IN), Gallery
+basketball, NoFront, Basketball, Cathedral High School (Indianapolis IN), Gallery

 shares